 The Federal USF Charge will not be waived concerning:

-In the case for Customers who are billed by a Local Exchange Company other than TNC, TNC may, at its option, may mark up the charge of a particular call to account for USF instead of having the USF assessed as a separate line item on the bill.
+· In the case of Customers who are billed by a Local Exchange Company other than TNC, TNC may, at its option, may mark up the charge of a particular call to account for USF instead of having the USF assessed as a separate line item on the bill.

 Where charges not identified on a jurisdictional basis, for example, monthly recurring charges for rate plans under TNC Mobile Services, the USF rate will be applied against the amount of the charge that TNC reports as subject to the FCC’s quarterly Universal Service Fund contribution factor.